AI AgentsTop 7FreshLast reviewed: · 9d ago

 Best for Anthropic-native production agents

 Best for: Production agents that need hooks, MCP, skills, subagents, and the Claude Code execution loop· Price: Open source SDK (TypeScript: @anthropic-ai/claude-agent-sdk; Python: claude-agent-sdk).
-API usage billed per Anthropic token pricing.
+API usage billed per Anthropic token pricing; separate Agent SDK credit pool on subscription plans from 15 June 2026.

 Pros